AwsGeek/lightsail-containers-flask/README.md

    ```
 ## Build the container

+Complete the following steps to build and test the container image locally.

    Build the container using Docker.
 Execute the following command from the same directory as the Dockerfile:
    ```
    $ docker build -t flask-container .